Comark have a range of data loggers; compact, electronic instruments that record measurements at set intervals over a fixed or unlimited period.

 What can I measure with a data logger?

-Comark specialise in the measurement of temperature and humidity in food and healthcare applications and most of the data logger range has been developed with this in mind.
-However, we have recognised the need in some industrial processes to measure other parameters.
+Comark specialize in the measurement of temperature and humidity in food and healthcare applications and most of the data logger range has been developed with this in mind.
+However, we have recogniized the need in some industrial processes to measure other parameters.
 In the range there are also data loggers suited to specialist sensors to measure AC/DC current and voltage, light intensity (lux), carbon dioxide levels, dissolved oxygen etc.